Teeth Straightening Surgery: How It Works, Costs, Benefits & More

 Benefits

-Teeth straightening surgery can significantly improve your quality of life and overall health.
-Some of its benefits include:
+Teeth straightening surgery can significantly improve your quality of life and overall health.\ \ These are some of its benefits:

 - A more confident smile